ffAudio/foleys_gui_magic/README.md

 This module allows to create GUIs without any coding.
-It is created with a DOM model that provides a hierarchical information, and a CSS cascading stylesheet to define rules for the appeareance of the GUI.
+It is created with a DOM model that provides a hierarchical information, and a CSS cascading stylesheet to define rules for the appearance of the GUI.

 There is a drag and drop editor to add GUI elements, and to connect to parameters of your AudioProcessorValueTreeState.
 Also an editor in the style of FireBug